skyzyx/homebrew-ffmpeg/README.md

 This `ffmpeg-skyzyx` package supports all of that plus: [Apple Lossless]; [Animated PNG] (used for animated stickers and Memoji); [SSA/ASS], [SRT], and [WebVTT] subtitles; [Microsoft VC1]; Google [WebP]/[WebM]; [MPEG-DASH] streaming; HTTP Live Streaming ([HLS]); [FreeType]; [Opus] (VOIP audio); and some alternate encoder implementations.

-Last built/tested on macOS 12.6 ”Monterey” with Xcode 13.4.1 on both Intel and Apple Silicon CPUs.
+Last built/tested on macOS 13.2 ”Ventura” with Xcode 14.1.0 on both Intel and Apple Silicon CPUs.

 ## Installation